-The cost of manufacturing in India is relatively lower when compared to cost in China, which is currently considered as the manufacturing hub of the world.
-Availability of labour at low wages provides India with an edge over other countries, helping businesses particularly with minimal investment plans.
+The cost of manufacturing in India is relatively lower when compared to the cost in China, which is currently considered the manufacturing hub of the world.
+Availability of labour at low wages provides India with an edge over other countries, helping businesses, particularly with minimal investment plans.

 The government has recently allowed 100 percent FDI in the textile sector under the direct rule to encourage foreign investments in the sector.
 The government has also come up with a number of export promotion policies to increase foreign exports from the country.
 The Ministry of Textiles is planning to release a New Textile Policy-2020 this year.

-Politically stable government is essential for the business growth in any country.
-Fortunately, India currently has a very stable and decisive government which is coming up with innovative and business friendly policies helping businesses to take advantage of the current global marketing conditions.
-The government is leaving no stone unturned to improve ease of doing business in the country.
+A politically stable government is essential for business growth in any country.
+Fortunately, India currently has a very stable and decisive government which is coming up with innovative and business-friendly policies helping businesses to take advantage of the current global marketing conditions.
+The government is leaving no stone unturned to improve the ease of doing business in the country.
 In the latest World Bank’s Ease of Doing Business 2020 Survey, India stands at 63rd position among 190 countries, jumping 14 ranks from the previous year.

 The Indian textile industry has preferential market access to 43 countries including Nepal, Sri Lanka, Bangladesh, China, Japan, Pakistan, Afghanistan, South Korea, Vietnam, Malaysia, Thailand, etc. under 15 various trade agreements.
 India has been granted GSP status by the European Union for garments which allow under which India’s garment exports to the EU will have 20 percent less duty than the normal MFN rate.